Azure/blobxfer/docs/10-cli-usage.md

 ### Connection
 * `--endpoint` is the Azure Storage endpoint to connect to; the default is Azure Public regions, or `core.windows.net`.
+Note that this is the base endpoint name and not a full URL (as blobxfer deals with both Azure Blob Storage and Files).
+You can use one of the following if you are not connecting to an Azure Public region:
+    * Azure China Cloud: `core.chinacloudapi.cn`
+    * Azure Germany Cloud:  `core.cloudapi.de`
+    * Azure US Government Cloud: `core.usgovcloudapi.net`
 * `--storage-account` specifies the storage account to use.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.